Table of Contents

 The most common antidepressant medications are selective serotonin reuptake inhibitors (SSRI’s), such as prescription drugs like Lexapro, Paxil, Zoloft, or Prozac.

-These medications help regulate the amount of serotonin in a person’s body and help lift depressive symptoms.
+These medications help regulate the amount of serotonin in a person’s body and help reduce depressive symptoms.

 Psychotherapy and Counseling